redhat-na-ssa/nvidia-vgpu-openshift/README.md

 This repository serves as a complement to the [NVIDIA documentation on vGPUs on OpenShift](https://docs.nvidia.com/datacenter/cloud-native/openshift/latest/openshift-virtualization.html) to make it easier to deploy the solution on a OpenShift cluster

+There are two ways to configure mediated devices in OpenShift, one is with the OpenShift Virtualization operator and the other is with the NVIDIA GPU operator, this doc focuses on the latter.
+[Docs steps for configuring with OpenShift Virtualization](https://docs.redhat.com/en/documentation/openshift_container_platform/4.18/html/virtualization/managing-vms#virt-options-configuring-mdevs_virt-configuring-virtual-gpus)

 ## Testing environment

 This repository has been tested on: